buttonsrtoys/approved/README.md

 maintaining code is faster, which frees up the developer to focus on feature code, rather than test code.

-## How Package:accepted Works
+## How Package:approved Works

 Suppose you wanted to confirm that a page loaded with all the widget you expected.
 To do this, perform an approval test by calling `tester.approvalTest`, and give your test a suitable name:

-    testWidget('home page', () {
+    testWidgets('home page', () {
         await tester.pumpWidget(const MyApp());
         await tester.pumpAndSettle();

         await tester.approvalTest('all widgets load correctly');
     });

-The first time the test is run, package:approved creates an `.unapproved.txt` and uses the name of the test as the file name:
+The first time the test is run, package:approved creates a file with extension `.unapproved.txt` and the name of the test as the filename:

     'home page all widgets display.unapproved.txt'